D Lydian Scale

 Related Scales and Modes

-If you enjoy the sound of D Lydian, you may also like:
+If you enjoy playing in D Lydian, you may also like:

 - D Lydian Dominant (Lydian with a minor 7th)